Leyiztokvan/javascript_beg2adv/README.md

-# javascript_beg2adv
+# Website To Show Progress Of Learning JavaScript

 ## Goal
-- Learn JavaScript from scratch to an advance level using online tutorials.
+- Show steps of learning JavaScript from scratch to an advance level using online tutorials.

 ## Motivation:
 - Learn a new programming language.
-- To be able to develop personal portfolio website.
+- To be able to develop personal portfolio/website.
 - Needed skill for a job.